sunbagel/htn-backend-challenge/README.md

 This has the database schema and data already set up (hackers.db).
 The database contains about 100 users from the provided JSON data, skills, 10 events, and ~40-50 event_registrations.
 You should be able to run `docker-compose up` and it will start the server for you.
 If something goes wrong with the .db file, please try redownloading hackers.db from the Google Drive link I put above.

+If you'd like to add more of your own data through a JSON file, you can use a POST /init_db endpoint I created.
+Edit the corresponding JSON filenames as needed in ./database.js.

 # Design:

 ## Tech Stack: